silvanohirtie/Evix/README.md

 ## Issues
 -Youtube streamer has some problems with the commands play and stop.
--Google commands can be used for NSFW searche.
+-Google commands can be used for NSFW search.

 **This repository will not be updated anymore
 I stopped working at this project.**

 ## What i've learned
--Using API's in Python
+-How to use API's in Python
--Loading external .py files in the main one and make them work
+-How to load external `.py` files in the main one and make them work

 **Open Source, Free to use.**